 The SteelSeries Rival 3 Wireless is a good wireless gaming mouse.
-Its ambidextrous design is best suited for a claw or fingertip grip for almost any hand size, although people with small hands may struggle to reach the scroll wheel with a fingertip grip.
-It has a fairly wide CPI range, although the adjustment steps aren't as precise as other gaming mice, and its click latency should be low enough for casual gamers.
-It's fully compatible with Windows and macOS, and you can connect to it via Bluetooth or its USB receiver.
+Its ambidextrous design is best suited for a claw or fingertip grip for almost any hand size, although if you have small hands, you might not reach the scroll wheel using a fingertip grip.
+It has a fairly wide CPI range, although the adjustment steps aren't as precise as other gaming mice, and its click latency is decent but slightly higher than other similarly-priced gaming options.
+Its software is fully compatible with Windows and macOS, and you can connect to it via Bluetooth or its USB receiver.
 Unfortunately, it's somewhat heavy for its size, even after you optimize its weight by removing one battery.

 The SteelSeries Rival 3 Wireless is great for office and multimedia uses.
-Although it isn't as comfortable as some more ergonomic mice, its ambidextrous design feels comfortable enough for long days.
+Although it isn't as comfortable as some more ergonomic mice, its symmetrical design feels comfortable enough for long days.
 It feels excellently built, has two programmable side buttons, and is fully compatible with Windows and macOS.
-Unfortunately, the scroll wheel doesn't have L/R tilt buttons and there's no thumb wheel for horizontal scrolling.
+Unfortunately, the scroll wheel doesn't have L/R tilt buttons, and there's no thumb wheel for horizontal scrolling.

-The SteelSeries Rival 3 Wireless is a good mouse for FPS gaming.
-Its ambidextrous design is best suited for a claw or fingertip grip, and its PFTE feet provide a smooth gliding experience.
-Its click latency is low enough for casual gaming, although competitive gamers may find it too unresponsive.
+The SteelSeries Rival 3 Wireless is a decent mouse for FPS gaming.
+Its symmetrical design is best suited for a claw or fingertip grip, and its PFTE feet provide a smooth gliding experience.
+Its click latency is only satisfactory and isn't quite as responsive-feeling as many other models at a similar price point.
 Unfortunately, it's pretty heavy even when removing one battery to optimize its weight.

 The SteelSeries Rival 3 Wireless is good for MMO gaming.
-This very well-built mouse has an ambidextrous design that feels comfortable enough for long gaming sessions.
-It has a wide CPI range, although it can't be adjusted as precisely as other gaming mice.
-It also doesn't have as many side buttons as dedicated MMO mice, and people with large or extra-large hands will not be able to use it in a palm grip.
+This very well-built mouse has a symmetrical design that feels comfortable enough for long gaming sessions.
+It has a wide CPI range, although you can't adjust the set CPI as precisely as some other gaming mice.
+It also doesn't have as many side buttons as dedicated MMO mice, and people with large or extra-large hands can't use it with a palm grip.

 The SteelSeries Rival 3 Wireless is great for travel.
 It's a very well-built mouse, and its wireless design makes it easy to use while on-the-go.
-The USB receiver can be easily stored in its battery compartment for safe-keeping.
-Unfortunately, it's somewhat heavy for its size and its tall back might make it a little harder to slide into your laptop bag.
+You can easily store the USB receiver in its battery compartment for safe-keeping.
+Unfortunately, it's somewhat heavy for its size, and its tall back might make it a little harder to slide into your laptop bag.

-The wireless design of the SteelSeries Rival 3 Wireless makes it good for traveling, but its high back might be a bit harder to slide into a laptop bag.
+The SteelSeries Rival 3 Wireless' design makes it good for traveling, but its high back might be a bit harder to slide into a laptop bag.
 The USB receiver can be stored in the battery compartment.

 The SteelSeries Rival 3 Wireless has excellent build quality.
 It’s made entirely out of solid, matte plastic, with no noticeable squeaking or loose parts and only a slight rattle in the wheel when shaken.
 There’s a minor flex to the body, but it’s only present if you squeeze it really hard, so it shouldn’t be an issue for day-to-day use.